Leonidas Polk: Atlanta Campaign and death

+By using successive flanking maneuvers, Sherman forced Johnston to withdraw his army from strong defensive positions to protect the Confederate line of communication.
+This forced Johnston ever closer to the critically important city of Atlanta.
+After heavy fighting near Resaca, Polk received a letter from Johnston's wife: "You are never too much occupied I well know to pause to perform a good deed and will I am sure, even whilst leading your soldiers on to victory, lead my soldier nearer to God.
+General Johnston has never been baptized and it is the dearest wish of my heart that he should be and that you should perform the ceremony would be a great satisfaction to me...
+I rejoice that you are near him in these trying times.
+May God crown all your efforts with success and spare your life for your country and friends."
+On May 18, Johnston was baptized by Polk in the presence of Hood and Hardee.

 On June 14, 1864, Polk was scouting enemy positions near Marietta, Georgia, with his staff when he was killed in action by a U.S. 3 in shell at Pine Mountain.
-The artillery fire was initiated when Sherman spotted a cluster of Confederate generals — Polk, William J. Hardee, and Johnston, with their staffs — in an exposed area.
+The artillery fire was initiated when Sherman spotted a cluster of Confederate generals — Polk, Hardee, and Johnston, with their staffs — in an exposed area.
 He pointed them out to Maj.
 Gen. Oliver Otis Howard, commander of the U.S. IV Corps, and ordered him to fire upon them.
 Battery I of the 1st Ohio Light Artillery, commanded by Capt.
 Hubert Dilger, obeyed the order within minutes.
 The first round from the battery came close and a second came even closer, causing the men to disperse.
 The third shell struck Polk's left arm, went through his chest, and exited, hitting his right arm, then exploded against a tree; it nearly cut Polk in two.
+Three little blood-stained books were found in Polk's pocket.
+Entitled Balm for the Weary and Wounded, each had been inscribed to Generals Johnston, Hardee, and Hood, respectively, "with the compliments of Lieutenant General Leonidas Polk, June 12, 1864."